dinhosang/template_javascript_site/README_part2.md

     server.use(parser.urlencoded({extended: true}))
   ```
   * the new lines tells our server that there are files in our build folder that it needs to pay attention to.
-  * As a default part of this feature, it knows to treat any file named index.html as our hompage, and automatically creates a GET route for the 'http://localhost:3000/' url (if that is the port we use), which is why we were were able to see the star wars quotes homepage without having explicitly written a .get('/', callback) route for the homepage.
+  * As a default part of this feature, it knows to treat any file named index.html as our homepage, and automatically creates a GET route for the 'http://localhost:3000/' url (if that is the port we use), which is why we were were able to see the star wars quotes homepage without having explicitly written a .get('/', callback) route for the homepage.
   * We will still need to write such an index for any other routes, such as for our apis (which are any routes which get information from our database).
   * The parser also comes with a method to handle url encoding (the characters used in urls sometimes like %20 which represents a space in a url).
 Not exactly sure what it does, just that we may need it!
 It is likely in classnotes from this earlier this week (week 13).
 We need to use this in our server just as we have the parser.json and the express.static(build path)